Caganer: The Pooping Man Is Part Of The Catalonian Christmas Tradition And Nativity Scene

 For at least the past two centuries, the traditional nativity scene in Catalonia has been enhanced by a Caganer.
 The Caganer is never in the front of the nativity scene.
 That would be a lack of respect.
 He is often hiding in a corner doing his business whilst the birth of Christ.
 The name "El Caganer” literally means "the crapper" or "the shitter".

-A polite translation of El Caganer would be The Defecator and he is normally dressed in the traditional Catalan peasant clothing of a white shirt, black trousers and a red faixa and barretina and is often smoking a pipe.
+A polite translation of El Caganer would be The Defecator and he is normally dressed in the traditional Catalan peasant clothing of a white shirt, black trousers, and a red faixa and barretina and is often smoking a pipe.

 Why Is A Pooping Man Part Of The Nativity Scene?

 Originally, El Caganer wasn't a figure in the nativity scene.
-He was only depicted on tiles, but from the 19th century onward he became a popular as a nativity character.
+He was only depicted on tiles, but from the 19th century onward he became popular as a nativity character.

-How he entered the nativity scene is uncertain, but according to one theory this has to do with the fact that Catalans traditionally referred to new-born babies as caganers because they do little else other than eat, sleep and defecate.
+How he entered the nativity scene is uncertain, but according to one theory, this has to do with the fact that Catalans traditionally referred to newborn babies as caganers because they do little else other than eat, sleep and defecate.

 Consequently, when visitors came around at Christmas, they would look at the nativity scene and ask their hosts "Have you put in the caganer yet?" referring to the baby Jesus.